Skip to content

 About Me

-Thomas Feldmann is an independent researcher and writer.
+Thomas Feldmann (born 1976) is an independent researcher and writer.
 He studied human geography, Japanese culture, history, and language in Germany and Japan.
 He holds a diploma degree in East Asian Studies from the University of Duisburg-Essen.
 His main interest lies in the historical study of East Asian martial arts and its protagonists.
-For his historical biography Ankō Itosu.
-The Man.
-The Master, The Myth he received the 2021 IRKRS Writer of the Year Award.
-For his book Yabu.
-The Untold Journey of an Okinawan Man he received the 2024 IRKRS Writer of the Year Award.
+For his biographies of Itosu Ankō (2021) and Yabu Kentsū (2024) he received the IRKRS Writer of the Year Award, followed by an honourable mention in the 2025 IRKRS Honour Roll.
+He is reviewer for the Martial Arts Studies Journal and has visited Okinawa and Japan multiple times.
 Besides his writing passion, he works as a freelance public relations consultant and interim manager.

 LATEST ARTICLES